How to Do the Bernina Express as a Day Trip from Milan [2023]

 This is a good thing, because you won’t really have any time here!
 The Bernina Express train arrives at 6:39pm, and the last train (as of current timetables) departs Tirano at 7:08pm.

 This leaves you about 30 minutes to switch onto your train.
-If all things are running on time, this is plenty of time to switch, as the Bernina Express station is no more than a two minute walk to the regular train station.
-The train from Tirano to Milan doesn’t require any switches, and you should arrive in Milan by 9:40pm.
+If all things are running on time, this is plenty of time to switch, as the Bernina Express station is no more than a two-minute walk to the regular train station.
+The train from Tirano to Milan doesn’t require any switches, and after a scenic ride along the shores of Lake Como, you should arrive in Milan by 9:40pm.

 Stay a Night in Tirano